wultra/user-data-store/docs/Deploying-User-Data-Store.md

 ## Configuring User Data Store

-Configuration parameter `user-data-store.db.master.encryption.key` is master DB encryption key for decryption of server private key in database.
+Configuration parameter `user-data-store.db.master.encryption.key` is a master DB encryption key to derive server private keys for the encryption of sensitive data in the database.
+It is an Advanced Encryption Standard (AES) key and recommended length is 256 bits.
-Empty value means no encryption, which is not recommended.
+An empty value means no encryption, which is not recommended.

 ## Setting Up REST Service Credentials